xyproto/ud/README.md

 ### The `ud` utility can

-* Output the UNIX day number for today.
+* Output the UNIX day for today.
-* Take a UNIX day number and return the corresponding date.
+* Take a UNIX day and return the corresponding date.
-* Take a date and return the UNIX day number.
+* Take a date and return the UNIX day.

 ## Build